 Blytheville Air Force Base opened in 1942 as Blytheville Army Airfield, a World War II pilot training facility.
 The Strategic Air Command (SAC) program was established in 1946 to oversee the Army Air Force’s long-range bombing forces and to conduct long-range offensive operations in any part of the world.
 That same year, the Blytheville base was designated a Strategic Air Command operation.
 In 1957, plans were developed for an “alert mission” that would allow bomber crews to become airborne within 15 minutes and able to quickly strike the Soviet Union, providing a true deterrent to military aggression by the Communist nation.
 By April of 1958, the Tactical Air Command at Blytheville Air Force Base began its conversion to the Strategic Air Command alert mission.
 SAC created the 4229th Air Base Squadron to facilitate the operational control of the base at Blytheville.
 The new SAC alert facility would include a bomber alert crew readiness building and an alert apron where aircraft could be constantly on standby.
 With the completion of a weapons storage facility and the arrival of B-52 bombers and KC135 jet tankers, the mission would be at full operational strength by 1962.
 The SAC alert mission would continue operations at Blytheville Air Force Base for the next 28 years – through the Cuban Missile Crisis, the Vietnam War and the “new” Cold War weapons build-up in the 1980s.
 By the time the base was renamed Eaker Air Force Base – after World War II General Ira Eaker – in May of 1988, the Cold War was winding down.
 The mission of SAC was beginning to wane as tensions between the United States and the Soviet Union eased due to new communications and cooperation between the two countries.
 With the signing of the Treaty of Conventional Forces in 1990 and the Strategic Arms Limitation Treaty a year later, the Cold War was officially over.
 By September 1991, the Strategic Air Command mission would be inactivated, thus retiring the B-52 fleet and effectively ending air force activity at Blytheville/Eaker Air Force Base.

-The mission of the National Cold War Museum is to depict and interpret the history of the Cold War and daily life of the Strategic Air Command.
+The mission of the National Cold War Center is to depict and interpret the history of the Cold War and daily life of the Strategic Air Command.
 With the still-standing alert facility as the linchpin, the museum is expected to be the premier Cold War facility in the U.S., attracting thousands of visitors year-round.
-The Museum project will be divided into three phases.
+The museum project will be divided into three phases.

-Thank you for your generous contribution to the future Cold War Museum.
+Thank you for your generous contribution to the future of The National Cold War Center.
 Your financial support ensures that Blytheville Air Force Base’s valuable historical role during the Cold War era will be preserved and shared with future generations.